-Robin is a relentless, curious explorer searching for space and honesty through travel, both across continents and in her heart.
+Robin is searching for space and honesty through travel, both across continents and in her heart.
 She hopes to encourage understanding and compassion in all she meets.
 In her professional life, she's a writer, designer, and digital marketing digital nomad.
 In her personal life, she's a loving mama, yogi, and daughter of the trees.

 Black tar, like the kind she loved in high school.

 Rolled into small balls, sometimes smoked in a marijuana joint.
 Sometimes savored on its own.